OssiPesonen/builder-app-go/README.md

 1. Clone this repo
 2. Run `go install ./src`
 3. Copy `.env.dist` as `.env` and set your variable values.
-4. Build the app and move it to your server to host it.
-You might need to add a `systemd` service pointing at your binary and then start it, after which you might need to set up a reverse proxy server with Nginx or Apache.
+4. Create a bash script to be executed somewhere on your server.
+Coppy it's full path and allow it to be executed with `chmod +x build.sh` for example.
+5. Build the app with `GOOS=linux GOARCH=amd64 go build -o bin/main src/main.go` and run it with something like pm2: `pm2 start bin/main --name builder-app`.
+6. Set up a reverse proxy in Apache / Nginx for localhost:8081 (default port in env)
-5. Do a POST call to your server.
+7. Do a POST call to your server.
 Don't forget to include the additional header, if you set one in the `BUILDER_REQ_HEADER`.
 For example `POST http://localhost:8082/build` (with headers).
-6. (optional) Set your Github repository webhook to point to the same server, to `/build` path, and set the same secret as the content (or change the server implementation if you want different secrets)
+8. (optional) Set your Github repository webhook to point to the same server, to `/build` path, and set the same secret as the content (or change the server implementation if you want different secrets)

 ## Example .env file